 Postpartum Essentials Checklist: What You Actually Need for Recovery (2026)

 These are the items I used every single day for the first 2-4 weeks.
-Do not leave the hospital without having these at home.
+Have them at home before your due date.

-C-section note: If you had a C-section, skip the peri bottle and witch hazel pads.
-Instead, prioritize high-waisted underwear that sits above your incision line, and a belly wrap for support when standing or walking.
-Everything else on this list still applies.
+C-section note: Skip the peri bottle and witch hazel pads.
+Instead, add high-waisted underwear above your incision line and a belly wrap for support.
+Everything else still applies.

 Postpartum Essentials for Breastfeeding